-NYSEG and RG&E coordinates with National Grid and Central Hudson in areas where the three companies share customers (i.e., where one utility may be the gas service provider, and another, the electric service provider) to create consistency.
+NYSEG/RG&E coordinates with National Grid and Central Hudson in areas where the three companies share customers (i.e., where one utility may be the gas service provider, and another, the electric service provider) to create consistency.
 National Grid, Central Hudson, and NYSEG/RG&E maintain the same Participating Contractor Reward structure (i.e., the portion of the incentive contractors are able to retain).
-NYSEG/RG&E and National Grid align incentives where possible.
+NYSEG/RG&E aligns incentives with the Upstate Utilities where possible.